What Australian Companies Need to Know to Comply with CCPA

 CCPA applies to all categories of personal information that are collected by a business that falls within the law’s scope from its customers.
 Under CCPA, any natural person that is resident of the state of California is considered a customer.
 CCPA excludes “aggregate consumer information” from personal information categories.
 “Aggregate consumer information” means data that is, “not linked or reasonably linkable to any consumer or household, including via a device.”
 Additionally, it also excludes information that is publicly available from local, state or federal records.

-What Should Australian Companies Do?
+What Should Australian Companies Do to comply with the CCPA?

 If your company is subject to CCPA, you should take the following four steps to start your CCPA compliance: